Symantec Endpoint Protection (SEP) for Linux AutoProtect shows as malfunctioning after upgrade from 12.1 RU6 MP10 to 14.2 RU1.

 Upgrade SEP for Linux client from 12.1 RU6 MP10 to 14.2 RU1.

-To prevent this issue from happening, uninstall SEP 12.1 RU6 MP10 client first then reboot OS once and install SEP 14.2 RU1 client.
+To prevent this issue from happening, uninstall SEP 12.1 RU6 MP10 client first then reboot the OS and install SEP 14.2 RU1 client.

-If you already upgrade to 14.2 RU1 and the issue is happening, run following command to let autoprotect service enable and run at OS boot up.
+If you've already upgraded to 14.2 RU1 and the issue is still occurring, run the following commands to enable the auto-protect service at OS boot up.

 chkconfig --add autoprotect